SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/40_css-integration.md

                     ![image.png](./env-var.png)
                     </details>

-    - “Create from code” environments and Global environments work (on Eiger only)
+    :white_check_mark: “Create from code” environments and Global environments work (on Eiger only)

                     <details>
                     <summary>*If you’d like to test Daint outside of the pre-prepared project...*</summary>